SunStarSys/www/content/essays/devops.md

 One of the major throwback lessons of COVID-19 in early 2020, as hospital capacity in terms of IT, is that there is such a thing as being *too lean*, at least when it comes to devops staffing (hardware is another story).
-Capacity planning for a rainy day, either with "redundant" staff or cross-training initiatives, not only keeps the doctor away, but is actually **mission critical**.
+Contingency planning for a rainy day, either with "redundant" staff or cross-training initiatives, combined with regular preparatory drills, not only keeps the doctor away, but is actually **mission critical**.

 ### Getting with the Program